rajujai/full_stack_assessment_skeleton/docs/README.md

 ### solution

-> explain briefly your solution for this problem here
+for this fronted task I have used reactjs with vite typescript, tailwind.css, redux toolkit, rtk query

 ## 3. Backend API development on Node